Sometimes you take a leap of faith and your dreams don't come true. That’s OK because at least you won't regret never trying!

 My Entrepreneurial Time Limit Was Two Years

 According to FINRA regulations, the Series 7 license expires after an employment lapse of two years.
-The test is six hours long and contains 260 questions and there was no way I was taking that puppy again if I decided to rejoin the financial services industry!
+The test is six hours long and contains 260 questions.
+There was no way I was taking that puppy again if I decided to rejoin the financial services industry!

-It was a scary moment to let my Series 7 license expire in June 2014, but it also allowed me to burn my boat and never look back.
+It was a scary moment to let my Series 7 license expire in June 2014, but it also allowed me to burn my boat and only look forward.

-If you plan to take a leap of faith, check any license expirations and set a three year time limit, whichever comes first before you go back to work.
+If you plan to take a leap of faith, check on any license expirations and set a three-year time limit, whichever comes first before you go back to work.
 To help your cause, consider freelancing in your old industry to stay relevant just in case.

 Scenarios If Financial Samurai Failed

-If I couldn't gain momentum after two years, I would have done the following in order of likelihood:
+Since 2009, the vast majority of personal finance sites have either shut down, gotten sold, or stopped publishing.
+If I couldn't gain momentum after two years, I would have done the following in order of likelihood.

-I would continue to write on Financial Samurai and probably focus more on lifestyle, travel, entrepreneurship and minimalism.
+While in Hawaii, I would continue to write on Financial Samurai and probably focus more on lifestyle, travel, entrepreneurship, and minimalism.
 We'd probably also do some online freelance work as well.

 The amazing thing about Hawaii is that our favorite activities, going to the beach and hiking, are both free.
 It doesn't cost much to live there once your housing costs are taken care of.